saach-i/CI-Project-1/README.md

 The code for all graphics are embedded in each script.

 # Data
 All the data files required to reproduce the results in this paper are stored in the Data folder.
-This study used publicly available datasets from the TCGA HGSOC study, [Integrated genomic analyses of ovarian carcinoma](https://www.nature.com/articles/nature10166).
+This study used publicly available datasets from the published TCGA HGSOC study [Integrated genomic analyses of ovarian carcinoma](https://www.nature.com/articles/nature10166).

-***TCGA Ploidy data*** contains the ploidy data, the output from ABSOLUTE.
+***TCGA Ploidy data*** contains the output from *ABSOLUTE*, including the ploidy data.

 ***TCGA_ov_clinical*** contains the clinical data for this patient cohort, including survival outcomes.